Horncastle Canal: Construction

 The company was authorised to raise £15,000 by the issuing of shares, and another £10,000 if required.
 While the major shareholders were Sir Joseph and Lord Fortescue, 294 others, mostly from the local area, bought shares.
 At this stage, the engineer William Jessop was asked to review the plans, and suggested two routes, one from Horncastle to Kirkstead, and the other following the course of the River Bain to Tattershall and joining the River Witham at Dogdyke.
 It was this latter scheme that was adopted, although Jessop's plans to build the locks to take boats of 54 ft by 14.3 ft (16.5m x 4.4m) with a draught of 3.5 ft (1m) was overruled in favour of locks 72 ft by 15 ft (22m x 4.6m), which enabled the boats already plying the River Witham and Trent to use the canal.

-Gibson's Cut was bought for £840, but in order to entend it to join the main line at Tattershall, part of the terminal warehouse had to be demolished, as it obstructed the line of the extension.
+Gibson's Cut was bought for £840, but in order to extend it to join the main line at Tattershall, part of the terminal warehouse had to be demolished, as it obstructed the line of the extension.
 Sir Joseph expected Jessop to oversee the work, but he was too busy and suggested William Cawley from Cheshire as engineer.
 Cawley was engaged in April 1793, and work started immediately, but workmanship was poor.
 The lock at Tattershall collapsed when first filled with water, and Cawley was dismissed in October, to be followed by a series of other engineers, none of whom lasted for very long.
 Pressure was put on the builders of the locks at Tattershall and Tumby and the bridge at Butts Road in Coningsby, and they agreed to rebuild them, rather than lose contracts for other parts of the canal.